Tracer1337/open-positions/README.md

 # Open Positions

-We only count positions in Engineering / IT
+We only count positions in Engineering / IT that are located in US / Europe.

-*Numbers may be incorrect*

 | Company | Open Positions | Employees | Revenue |
 |---|---|---|---|